richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

   deserializer).
 You can leave this as-is (pointing to SnowPlow Analytics' own public bucket containing these assets) or replace this with your own private bucket containing the assets
-* `log` is the bucket which Amazon EMR will write its
+* `log` is the bucket in which Amazon EMR will log processing information for this job run - including any errors
 * `in` is the bucket containing the raw SnowPlow event logs to process
 * `processing` is the bucket where the raw event logs will be moved to for processing